hRun/TA_cryptosuite/README.md

 The _crypt_ command also uses Richard Moore's (http://www.ricmoo.com/) pure-Python AES implementation [3] which is licensed under the MIT License, https://opensource.org/licenses/MIT.

-When including a system wide Python installation's package library, the add-on will make use of Python's "cryptography" package [4] which is licensed under the Apache License, Version 2.0 http://www.apache.org/licenses/LICENSE-2.0.
+When including a system wide Python installation's package library, the add-on will make use of Python's "pycryptodomex" package [4] which is partially in the public domain and partially released under the BSD 2-Clause license https://www.pycryptodome.org/en/latest/src/license.html.

 ## License